-Week 1: Your attend class your dog does not
+First week: Your attend class, your dog does not.

 Unfortunately, after weeks and weeks of training sessions, most owners are lucky if their dog remembers what the word “sit” means.
 But what about many of the other issues dog owners encounter?

-That list doesn’t even include some of the less common issues we have seen including: a dog who would attack the sweeper every time it was turned on, and even a dog who was terrified of the garage door!
+That list doesn’t even include some of the less common issues we have seen.
+These include a dog who would attack the sweeper every time it was turned on, and even a dog who was terrified of the garage door!

-We tailor training sessions to your dog’s needs, and to do that, we need to see them in their natural habitat – your home.
+We tailor training sessions to your dog’s needs.
+To do that, we need to see them in their natural habitat – your home.
 At home, your dog is comfortable with his family and not stressed because he is surrounded by strange, barking, nervous dogs.
 How can you learn how to answer your door without doggie-drama anywhere but your own home?
 Your home presents unique challenges and situations that can’t be reproduced in a store environment.

 That’s why we come to you.